openthread/ot-docs/site/en/guides/border-router/build.md

 $ ls /dev/tty*
 ```

-Nex, append this to `/etc/default/otbr-agent`.
+Next, append this to `/etc/default/otbr-agent`.
 For example, for a serial port
 name of `ttyUSB0`:

 ```